bmann/microglue/README.md

 A small glue API server to create a micropub endpoint that can publish to Jekyll and other static sites via git

+# Bounty

+The intention is to post a bounty for the initial build out / base features of the microglue server.

 # Micropub to Git Server

 [micro.blog](http://micro.blog) is a decentralized [micro blog](https://en.wikipedia.org/wiki/Microblogging) / [tumblelog](https://kottke.org/05/10/tumblelogs)  service.
 You sign up at the centralized server and it manages a global namespace for accounts (e.g. @boris is at [micro.blog/boris](http://micro.blog/boris)).